dotnet-script/dotnet-script/README.md

 2> Run `dotnet restore`

 3> Now, create a C# script beside the `project.json`.
 You can use any types from the packages you listed in your dependencies.
-You can also use anything that is part of [Microsoft.NETCore.App]().
+You can also use anything that is part of [Microsoft.NETCore.App](https://www.nuget.org/packages/Microsoft.NETCore.App/).
+Your script will essentially be a `netcoreapp1.0` app.

 For example: